mahurtado/LoRSpannerGraph/README.md

 Raw data is loaded into tables Reference (1444 rows) and Ontology (75 rows).

-Now will do some transformations to differentiate entities between “Persons” and “Places”, nad create the proper relations.
+Now will do some transformations to differentiate entities between “Persons” and “Places”, and create the proper relations.

 From Spanner Data Studio will do some data movement: